Get insider access

 2. Best Mid-Range Personal Blender

-If you're looking for a personal blender, Ninja is one of the best brands to check out, and they make good options at a few different price points.
-The Ninja Fit isn't as feature-packed as the previous pick.
+The Ninja Fit isn't as feature-packed as the previous pick, but it's a good option if you want the best personal smoothie blender for less.
 It doesn't come with a 'smoothie bowl maker,' making it harder to use for small batches of nut butter or hummus.
-However, it has no problem smoothly processing stubborn smoothie ingredients like spinach or blueberries.
-It's also great for small batches of crushed ice, so it can easily handle ice cubes in your smoothie or produce well-blended slushies and blended margaritas.
+However, it smoothly processes stubborn smoothie ingredients like spinach or blueberries.
+It can easily handle ice cubes in your smoothie and produce well-blended slushies and blended margaritas.
 It's quieter, so blending an early-morning smoothie is less likely to wake everyone up.

 This blender's 16oz jars have a narrow shape, and depending on the recipe, you may need to stop and shake the jar so that everything reaches the blades.
 However, its main drawback is the controls—it has no buttons, and you need to push down on the blending jar and hold it to blend.
 Blending something like a smoothie doesn't take long, but the Magic Bullet Blender might be a better option if the controls are a dealbreaker.
 It's more difficult to clean by hand, and you can't use it to crush ice without liquid in the jar, but it's a good option for well-blended smoothies.
 Its jar locks into place, so you can do something else while the machine runs.